BBIT4-Group-13/IT-Project-submission/README.md

 Cell 11 decides the size of the batch while the 12th cell splits the test and training data.
 Cell 13 and 14 creates the model then shows us some information about the model created and ready to be trained.
 The 16th input cell then trains the model and saves it to a local file .The 19th cell then uses the model to access the model in order to make a prediction on the comment that the user enters .
+Challenges and limitations .
+Computer capacity - The machines we had weere not esspecially equped for machine learning and developed various problems along the way .
+Internet connectivity - The model was running online and required a strong internet connection whcih sometimes failed because of geographical limitations .